PyxelM/alucinara/content/lore/creation-story.md

 The Darkness immediately grew disproportionate in power once it had fed upon nebulae and galaxies, thriving under the laws of nature that weren't built to restrict it.
 Eventually, it grew cocky, and attempted to harvest the energy of the First Judge once the last star was gone.

 The First Judge was furious when it had discovered the Darkness, disgusted and mortified that the essence had taken the horrifying purpose of feeding upon and destroying the beauty of the created universe.

+The judges immediately clashed with Darkness, which attempted to feed upon them.
+The two other forces were employed in all of their power to combat the effects of Life; but it was no use.
 ### The Battle
-The judge immediately clashed with Darkness.
-The two other forces were employed in all of their power to combat the effects of Life; but it was no use, and the Darkness pressed in upon the first judge until it was wholly enveloped and destroyed.

-the Darkness, in its overwhelmingly massive quantity, went to subsume the First Judge.
-The Judge exerted the forces of creation a thousand times over to push them away, but it was of no use against the greedy, ever hungry, mass.

-Terrified, the Second Judge sacrificed itself, turning it's energy into the [Second Laws of Nature](phenomena/natural-laws/second-laws.md) in a vain attempt to save its companion.
-These new laws served to impose restrictions on the Darkness, and created the fourth force known as 'Goodness' to govern Life, and destroy any evil thing under its watch.

-In the First Judge's last moments, it used the last ounces of it's energy to create the fifth force of [Alucinara](phenomena/alucinara.md), a force that allowed the First Laws to exist in place of the Second.
-This meant that the beauty the judge had created could still exist, and the Darkness could also live on.
+Attempting to fight off the Darkness, the Second Judge completely overhauled the laws of nature, changing the way in which the force of Truth worked, creating the Second Laws of Nature.
+The First Judge likewise defended itself, creating the new force of Magic, which allowed the First Laws to live on as well as the second.
+#### Second Laws of Nature and Magic
+The second laws of nature caused the forces to require physical form.
+This led to the manifestation of the [Petrified Child](deities/the-petrified-child.md), the [Golden Ape](deities/the-golden-ape.md), Alucinarium, and Hydrocarbons.

+[Alucinara](deities/alucinara.md) was the energy through which Magic operated, and Alucinarium the physical material to contain it.
+Likewise, [Darkness](deities/the-darkness.md) was the energy through which Life operated, and Hydrocarbons the physical material to contain it too.

+Upon the combination of Darkness and Alucinara, the Soul is created.
+The Soul is what allows living beings to act and think.
 ## Aftermath
 ### The Shattering of the Realms
 The universe was greatly weakened by the shockwave created in the First Judge's death; The explosion created would later be known as the Big Bang or the Supernova, which caused the universe to shatter into thousands of realms.